ndornseif/video-crusher/README.md

 ## Description

 video-crusher is used to make videos worse for artistic or technical reasons.
-First, the video is deconstructed into images at a specified sample frame rate.
+Videos is deconstructed into frames at a specified sample frame rate.
-These frames are saved in a frame directory and can then be modified in their resolution, color depth etc.
+These frames are saved in a frame directory and can then be modified in their resolution, color depth, etc.
 video-crusher is able to recombine them into a new video if desired.
-Is is also possible to reduce the audio bandwidth or bit depth.
+Is is also possible to reduce the audio bandwidth or audio bit depth.

 ## Command Line Arguments